MissMise/Digital-Botany/index.md

 ![Image Description](Images/image1.jpg)

 The image you see above is a regular living room decorated with plants.
 Interior plants are an ideal way to create attractive and restful settings.
 While making us feel more comfortable and relaxed, they also make a room look more alive.
 For some individuals, owning real plants isn’t possible — they’re either away too much to take care of them, they have allergies or the shadows of their home or dark apartment won’t allow the plants to survive.
-Very few plants will survive neglect but if you love decorating your home with plants, but are too busy to look after them, then  consider digital horticulture, which is an adapted concept of botanical.
+Very few plants will survive neglect but if you love decorating your home with plants, but are too busy to look after them, then  consider digital botany, which is an adapted concept of botanical.
 As a blacked-thumbed botanical artist whose focus is on indoor botanical and practical designs, I went searching on how technology, like artificial plants can be involved in providing low maintenance botany that enhances our world at home and in the workplace.
 For my final project I will use real fresh plants as my artifact and I will further discuss how holographic techniques combined with modern augmented reality technology can incorporate plants and reinvent the botanical experience into something beautiful and practical.
 ## Why Digital Botany
   When most of us are decorating our home or business, many of us take a few cues from hospitality professionals such as those who work in hotels, and spas.
 All over the world, the most desirable hotels, spas and resorts incorporate plants into their design because of the natural beauty these quiet, living greenery bring to any environment.
 Many busy high-end home owners might opt for a pricey designer in order to create real botanical art installations, which may also require them to hire a professional gardener to care for them.
 Meanwhile, some people have the knack for growing the most delicate plants, seemingly with no effort while other people like myself have a collection of empty pots stacked around their house as a testament to their failed attempts at nurturing greenery.

-The Collins Dictionary describes Floriography (the language of flowers) as “a means of cryptological communication through the use or arrangement of flowers’’ [4].
-According to studies, flowers have an immediate impact on happiness; have a long-term positive effect on moods and set the scene for people to make more intimate connections with others [7].
-A well-selected flower arrangement will be appropriate at any momentous occasion - be it a formal event, a wedding, a funeral or as a gift to a loved one.
+The Collins Dictionary describes Floriography (the language of flowers) as “a means of cryptological communication through the use or arrangement of flowers’’ [1].
+According to studies, flowers have an immediate impact on happiness; have a long-term positive effect on moods and set the scene for people to make more intimate connections with others [3].
+Any well-selected flower arrangement will be appropriate at any momentous occasion - be it at home, for a formal event, a wedding, a funeral or as a gift to a loved one.

-Holograms are an example of a machine interacting with our environment by adding botanical information (output perspective).
-Imagine being able to incorporate augmented reality, holograms and glass technology to this perspective!
-I combine these technologies into a simple matrix.
-Digital botany offers the opportunity for a piece of Mother Earth to the benefit of both humans and green living.
-The following video shows the journey some French artists who are already working on a digital botany project that allows people to feel, listen to or even touch the product during an original sensory journey.

 According to Guy Debor, in The Society of the Spectacle, passivity was "simultaneously the means and the end of a great hidden project, a project of social control.
 On the terms of its particular form of hegemony the spectacle naturally produced by spectators, not actors: modern men and women, citizens of the most advanced societies on earth, who were thrilled to watch whatever it was they were given to watch" (The Society of the Spectacle, p.
 99).
 Based on this statement should we find the theory of spectacle in many forms available to watch.
 In the following paragraphs, I will provide a brief description of holographic, augmented reality, virtual reality along with a few examples of how glass technology works.
 These are good example that support Guy Debord's argument of "The Society of Spectacle" as it offers modern and succesful elements that are given in to our current society to watch.

+Holograms are an example of a machine interacting with our environment by adding botanical information (output perspective).
+Imagine being able to incorporate augmented reality, holograms and glass technology to this perspective.
+Digital botany offers the opportunity to enjoy a piece of Mother Earth to the benefit of both humans and green living.
+The following video shows the journey some French artists who are already working on a digital botany project that allows people to feel, listen to or even touch the product during an original sensory journey.